 Nutrition and Nephrotic Syndrome Nutritional requirements for a child with nephrotic syndrome Children with nephrotic syndrome may have trouble regulating their body's water balance.
 This can cause fluid retention (also known as edema).
 The diet for a child with nephrotic syndrome may include a sodium and fluid restriction.
 These restrictions in the diet may help to regulate your child's fluid balance.
 Any food that is liquid at room temperature counts as a fluid.
 This includes the following: Milk, wate...

 Nephrotic Syndrome in Children

 Nephrotic Syndrome in Children What is nephrotic syndrome?
-Nephrotic syndrome is characterized by the following symptoms that result from changes that occur to the small, functional structures in the kidneys, such as: Very high levels of protein in the urine Low levels of protein in the blood due to its loss in the urine Tissue swelling all over the body (edema) especially in the abdomen (ascites) High cholesterol levels in the blood Decrease in frequency of urination Weight gain from excess fluid What ...
+A child with nephrotic syndrome may have the following characteristics that result from changes that occur to the small, functional structures in the kidneys: Very high levels of protein in the urine Low levels of protein in the blood due to its loss in the urine Tissue swelling all over the body (edema), especially in the abdomen (ascites) High cholesterol levels in the blood Decrease in frequency of urination Weight gain from excess fluid What...

 Neuroblastoma What is neuroblastoma?
 Neuroblastoma is a cancerous tumor that begins in nerve tissue of infants and very young children.
 The abnormal cells are often found in the nerve tissue that is present in the unborn baby and later develops into a detectable tumor.
 Neuroblastoma is rare in children older than 10 years of age, however, it does occur occasionally in adults.
 The tumor usually begins in the tissues of the adrenal gland found in the abdomen, but may also begin in nerve tissue in the neck...